singaround/songbook/songs/John-Kanaka.md

   We love this song and it is an absolute favourite on all our nights!

-  Kanakas historically refers to workers from the Pacific Islands who were employed by their colonisers.
-Sadly, in Australia it is a charged and hateful term, where descendants of Kanakas are recognised to be more disadvantaged than indigenous populations.
-This song then gives some racial identity to complaints of mistreatment on the ocean, with a cheery melody.
+  But...'kanaka' is a word from the Hawai'ian for man, which came to be used in English to describe workers from the Pacific Islands who were employed by their colonisers.
+Sadly, in Australia it is a charged and hateful racist term, where descendants of kanakas are recognised to be even more disadvantaged than indigenous populations.
+This song gives some specific racial identity to complaints of mistreatment on the ocean, with a cheery melody.

+  We're not sure what to do with this one - we could replace 'John Kanaka' with 'John, here comes the bosun', or 'Auntie Shanty Shanty' or...?
 ---
 I thought I heard the old man say